userdocs/qbittorrent-nox-static/docs/build-help.md

 By default the script will built to a hard coded path defined by the scripts `$install_dir` variable as to avoid installing files to a server and causing conflicts.

->[!NOTE] This path is relative to the scripts location.
+>[!note|iconVisibility:hidden|labelVisibility:hidden] This path is relative to the scripts location.

 ```bash
 qb-build